Join or Sign In

 Praise Kier!

-There's no word on when we'll get to see new episodes, especially now that filming has halted on Season 2.
-Stiller even told us to prepare for a long hiatus in April 2022, recommending that we all collectively choose patience after being asked by a fan on Twitter how long the wait would be.
+Even with production resuming, there's no word on when we'll get to see new episodes.
+Stiller even told us to prepare for a long hiatus in April 2022, recommending that we all collectively choose patience after being asked by a fan on X (formerly Twitter) how long the wait would be.
 "Hope you can hang in!" he wrote.

 Patricia Arquette gave similar advice in January 2023, telling Entertainment Tonight, "You'll get it when you get it.
 And you won't get upset."